 In addition to providing expert opinion and advice on a range of quantification accounting issues, we have many years of experience of working with many sector related issues, including:

 - Intellectual property (IP) licences and infringement related matters, including determining the extent of plagiarism in computer code

 - Joint venture and sale and purchase agreements

-To succeed in this environment we bring together dispute professionals, with relevant industry and service experience, who provide powerful financial analysis, convincing evidence and sophisticated tools in the areas of case management, e-discovery, data analytics, computer forensics and document review services.
+To succeed in this environment we bring together dispute professionals, with relevant industry experience, who provide powerful financial analysis, convincing evidence and sophisticated tools.

 View our team